Skip to content

 What this rule does

-Checks that content after a blank line inside a list item is indented to the item's content column (the W+N rule from the CommonMark spec).
+Content indented to the content column + 4 or more after a blank line is an indented code block, not continuation, and is left untouched.
 Under the MkDocs flavor, a minimum of 4 spaces is enforced to satisfy Python-Markdown's stricter requirement.

 Why this matters